 If he follows and starts biting again step over a barrier so that he can’t get at you.

-This is where baby gates come in very handy with small puppies.
+This is where dog gates come in very handy with small puppies.
 A standard baby gate works fine for most breeds of dog.

 Managing the puppy

 You may have to pick up your biting puppy to remove him from the scene (if he is biting your children for example, rather than you)